 Some methods may be a great measurement for your business while others might not be applicable or appropriate.
-With that in mind, let’s get pretentious about finance and explore the things will help you determine if your company is good financial health.
+With that in mind, let’s get pretentious about finance and explore the things will help you determine if your company is in good financial health.

 Revenue Is Growing

 When you review your profit and loss statement, you should be seeing a growth in revenue over time - year over year and month over month.
 The growth doesn’t have to be gnarly.
 In fact, growing too fast can be dangerous.
 Steady growth over time demonstrates a strong outlook.

 Your Expenses Aren’t Growing Faster Than Revenue

 It’s totally reasonable that when you start to grow revenue, you may have additional expenses.
 For example, if you need to hire a contractor for the additional work or if you need to implement more software or maybe you just #treatyourself for all the hard work you’ve done growing your business.

 Keep an eye on how expenses are growing.
 Make sure that the increases in your expenses don’t outpace the growth you’re seeing in revenue.
 An easy way to look at this is to look at it from a percentage increase.
 If your income has grown 4% over the last 6 months, make sure your expenses are growing no more than 4% over the same time period.
 The key here is making sure you're looking at the change over the same period.